jimbol/production-ready-terraform/docs/create-certificate-authority.md

 ```

 ## Generate client config
-"jhall.oreilly.com" doesn't have to be a working domain.
-Its a name for the client.

 When adding a user, generate a separate config for each user.
 This allows you to revoke access from the user later.

 ```
 ./easyrsa build-client-full jhall.oreilly.com nopass
 ```

+"jhall.oreilly.com" doesn't have to be a working domain.
+Its a name for the client.

-## If we weren't using terraform, you'd use this
+### If we weren't using terraform, you'd use this to import the certificate
 ```
 aws acm import-certificate --certificate fileb://server.crt --private-key fileb://server.key --certificate-chain fileb://ca.crt
 ```